 The results of this program has lead to 99% more attendance in school with graduation.
 This program builds the self-worth to keep youth from doing drugs or getting into trouble.
 It encourages their progress and celebrates their accomplishment

 Our teen mentoring program is a summer residential program, running 4 weeks with continued support year-round.
-Our teens attend four workshops in which they practice a variety of skills, including marketing, fundraising, presentation, and more.
+Our teens attend four workshops in which they practice a variety of skills, including marketing, fundraising, presentation, communication, interview, public speaking, emotional healing, healthy lifestyle, mentoring and more.

 Our future goals for this program are: